AdobeDocs/experience-platform.en/help/segmentation/ui/audience-composition.md

 >[!IMPORTANT]
 >
->Please note that **only** audiences that were defined using the default merge policy will appear.
+>Please note that **only** audiences defined using the default merge policy will appear.

 A list of audiences appears.
 Select the audiences you want to include, followed by **[!UICONTROL Add]** to append them to your audience block.